 Anthony joined the army but left shortly due to sickness.
 He died of cancer in 1952.

 Alfred joined the Navy, and was assigned to a ship in the Pacific theater.
-He enjoyed a good joke.
+He was someone who enjoyed a good joke.
 One of his first letters home, while still in training, contained real “fake” news.

 Frank knew that his little brother, John, was in North Africa, and he tried for a long time, fruitlessly, to find him.
 His rank wasn’t high enough to get the military brass to pull strings, and wartime censorship made communication almost impossible.
 In the meantime, John was wounded in North Africa and received a Purple Heart.
 Frank and John finally met up in Italy toward the end of 1943.